Labor Day is always the first Monday in September in the United States.

 New York City unions started the holiday in 1882 as a way to celebrate their members being in unions.

-But today, it’s a long weekend and the official close to the summer.
+But today, it’s a long weekend and the official close to summer in CT.

 So enjoy summer’s last hurrah by taking some time to do more than sit on your couch in Greenwich, Connecticut.

 Here’s the ultimate guide to enjoying Labor Day weekend in Greenwich, CT.

 And get our full list of Labor Day weekend activities when you download our Connecticut Destination Guide.

 What to Do in Greenwich on Labor Day Weekend

 Greenwich is an easy, short drive or trip on MetroNorth from the epicenter of the start of Labor Day in NYC.

 But Greenwich, Connecticut, is both more relaxed, more bucolic, and significantly cooler than the City on a summer weekend.